RaphaelColman/AdventOfCode2021/README.md

           minimumValue $
           M.filterWithKey (\k v -> k `S.notMember` newVisited) newTDistances --According the profile, this is the most expensive bit.
 Could it be that `minimumValue`  turns it into a list of tuples? newVisited = S.insert current visited

+burrowComplete :: BurrowState -> Bool
+burrowComplete bs = all (`isFinished` bs) bs
 ```
 This should look pretty familiar.
-If doesn't have a look at (Dijkstra's algorithm)[https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm] on wikipedia.
+If doesn't have a look at [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) on wikipedia.
 Perhaps also have a look at my write up for day 15.

 It turns out that this implementation is still too slow!
 Even on the test input, it grinds almost to a halt well before it would get to the solution.
 To be honest, normally when this happens in Advent of Code, I'm not particularly methodical.
 I make a blind guess as to what could be slowing my program down, then I spend some time implementation a more efficient solution based on that hair-brained assumption and hope for the best.
 But here I couldn't even do that.
 Dijkstra is supposed to be fast!
 After staring at it for some time, I realised I had no choice but to profile the application to get a concrete answer for what was being so slow.
 Fortunately for me, the tooling around profiling is really easy to use.
 First, you build the application with profiling enabled: